-- 15.1 If applicable, a holder of shares may at any time switch all or some of his shares ("Old Shares") for shares of another Company (New Shares").
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the valuation point applicable at the time the Old Shares are repurchased and the New Shares are issued. - 15.2 Switching may be effected by writing to the ACD.
+- 15.1 Where a Shareholder wishes to change their holding of Shares from one Share Class to another, the ACD will normally effect this by way of a Share Class Conversion in accordance with Section 16.
+A holder of shares may at any time switch all or some of his shares (Old Shares) for shares of another Fund (New Shares).
+Switching of Shares is dealt with in accordance with this Section 15. - 15.2 Upon a switch the Old Shares will be repurchased and New Shares will be issued to the same Shareholder.
+The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the valuation time applicable at the time the Old Shares are repurchased and the New Shares are issued (see Section 19 for further information regarding valuation times). - 15.3 Switching may be effected by writing to the ACD.
 The ACD may, at its sole discretion and by prior agreement, accept switching instructions by telephone from FCA regulated entities only.
-The ACD may accept requests to switch Shares by electronic communication.
-Electronic communication does include email.
-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information. - 15.3 The ACD may at its discretion charge a fee on the switching of shares between funds, These fees are set out in Section 17.3. - 15.4 If the switch would result in the shareholder holding a number of Old Shares or New Shares of a value which is less than the minimum holding, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Shares to New Shares or refuse to effect any switch of the Old Shares.
-No switch will be made during any period when the right of shareholders to require the redemption of their shares is suspended.
-The general provisions on selling shares shall apply equally to a switch. - 15.5 The ACD may adjust the number of New Shares to be issued to reflect the imposition of any switching fee together with any other charges or levies in respect of the issue or sale of the New Shares or repurchase or cancellation of the Old Shares as may be permitted pursuant to the FCA Regulations. - 15.6 A switch of shares between different funds is treated as a redemption and sale and will, for persons subject to United Kingdom taxation, be a realisation for the purposes of capital gains taxation. - 15.7 A shareholder who switches shares in one fund for shares in any other fund will not be given a right by law to withdraw from or cancel the transaction.
+A switching shareholder must be eligible to hold the shares into which the switch is to be made.
+Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information. - 15.4 The ACD may at its discretion charge a fee on the switching of shares between classes.
+These fees are set out in Section 17.3. - 15.5 If the switch would result in the Shareholder holding a number of Old Shares or New Shares of a value which is less than the minimum holding for the applicable Share Class, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Shares to New Shares or refuse to effect any switch of the Old Shares.
+No switch will be made during any period when the right of Shareholders to require the redemption of their shares is suspended (as to which see Section 18.4 below).
+The general provisions on selling shares shall apply equally to a switch. - 15.6 The ACD may adjust the number of New Shares to be issued to reflect the imposition of any switching fee together with any other charges or levies in respect of the issue or sale of the New Shares or repurchase or cancellation of the Old Shares as may be permitted pursuant to the FCA Regulations. - 15.7 A Shareholder who switches shares in one fund for shares in any fund will not be given a right by law to withdraw from or cancel the transaction.